-Happy 100th birthday to the National Park Service.
-Famed Yellowstone was the very first national park, recognized by Congress in 1872.
+America’s National Park Service is more than 100 years old.
+Yellowstone was the very first national park, recognized by Congress in 1872.
 But the agency didn't become official until President Woodrow Wilson signed the Organic Act of 1916, in the spirit of conservation and environmental awareness.
-The Park Service has since grown to include 412 national parks, monuments, battlefields, recreation areas, and more.
-The official centennial presents a great opportunity for everyone to plan a trip.
-Here are 13 tips for saving money on your next visit to a national park.
+The Park Service has since grown to include more than 400 national parks, monuments, battlefields, recreation areas, and more.
+Here are 19 tips for saving money on your next visit to a national park.

-To commemorate the centennial, the National Park Service is offering 16 opportunities for free entrance to parks across the country in 2016.
-The remaining dates are Aug.
-25 to 28 (for the National Park Service's birthday), Sept.
-24 (National Public Lands Day), and Nov.
+The National Park Service offers several free days during the course of the year.
+It offered free entrance on Martin Luther King Jr. Day in January and on the first day of National Park Week in April.
+The remaining dates this year are Sept.
+22 (National Public Lands Day), and Nov.
 11 (Veterans Day).
-It's a savings for visitors to the 127 sites that normally charge entrance fees.
+It's a savings for visitors to the 118 sites that normally charge entrance fees.

 Not only does piling everyone into one car save on gas, it also saves on entrance fees.
 Most national parks charge per vehicle, rather than per person, which can make a tight squeeze worth it.
 Once inside a large park, visitors can often leave their cars and take free shuttles for more savings on fuel.
 Although some parks have gas stations within park limits, prices tend to be higher than in town.